A long, pleasant wander through Wawayanda State Park on many of the park’s trails, with several stops along Wawayanda Lake.

 11.6 miles.
 Terrain is easy to moderate; distance challenging.
 Wawayanda terrain is less rocky and more level (most are old woods roads) compared to what’s usual in North Jersey.

-- Shorter: Park at the boat launch and make short loops out of Wingdam, Sitting Bear and Laurel Pond, or take Double Pond to Red Dot or to Cedar Swamp Trail and South End.
-Also see the book listings below.
+- Shorter: Park at the boat launch and make short loops out of Wingdam, Lake Loop, and Laurel Pond.

 Our two cents: